The importance of nursery rhymes for the under 7’s

 Previous participants: Primary Schools, Parents, Grandparents, Childminders, Nurseries, Preschools, Children’s Centres, Kindergartens, Home Educators, Parent and Toddler Groups, Health Visitors, Speech and Language Therapists, Trainee Teachers, Supply Teachers, Advisory Teachers, Play Schemes, After School Clubs, Preparatory Schools, College and University Students, Researchers, Early Years Practitioners, Crèches, Breakfast Clubs, Children’s Charities and Nannies.
 This list reflects the main participants, but by no means the only groups and individuals who have taken part previously.

 What resources are provided?

 A range of resources are made available free of charge by Piccolo Music and Twinkl for each of the ‘Rhyme a Day Challenge” songs.
-To access a description of the resources available, please visit the FAQ page here.
+Further details about the 5 rhymes chosen for 2017 will be made available Spring 2017.

 How can I take part?

 We recommend you start by reading our FAQ’s page to familiarise yourself with the initiative.